-2024 Disney on the Yard Innovation Challenge Terms and Conditions
+2025 Disney on the Yard Innovation Challenge Terms and Conditions

-The “ 2024 Disney on the Yard Innovation Challenge” (“Competition”) is a design competition created and administered by The Walt Disney Company and its subsidiary and affiliated companies (“Disney”) for the purpose of seeking out and nurturing the next generation of students attending Historically Black Colleges and Universities (“HBCU”).
+The “2025 Disney on the Yard Innovation Challenge” (“Competition”) is a design competition created and administered by The Walt Disney Company and its subsidiary and affiliated companies (collectively, “Disney” or “Sponsor”) for the purpose of seeking out and nurturing the next generation of students attending Historically Black Colleges and Universities (“HBCU”).

-By participating in the Competition, you (“You”/“Your”) agree to the following Competition rules, terms and conditions (collectively, “Terms”) and any additional guidelines as may be communicated to you on the Competition’s designated website located at https://support.dotyinnovationchallenge.com/ (the “Competition Website”) and via emails from TWDC.Disney.On.The.Yard@disney.com (the “Competition Email”).
+By participating in the Competition, you (“You”/“Your”) agree to the following Competition rules, terms and conditions (collectively, “Terms”) and any additional guidelines as may be communicated to you on the Competition’s designated website located at dotyinnovationchallenge.com (the “Competition Website”) and via emails from TWDC.Disney.On.The.Yard@disney.com (the “Competition Email”).
 If You do not agree with these Terms, You may not participate in the Competition.

 1. Timeline.

 B. Submission Period.
-Once HBCU student team eligibility verification is completed and participation in the Competition is confirmed by Disney via the Competition Email, HBCU student teams of two (2) to four (4) eligible HBCU students may begin submitting Submissions after receiving the project challenge prompt on or about 12:00 AM (midnight) ET on September 30, 2024.
-Confirmed participating HBCU student teams must submit PowerPoint or Keynote Submissions along with signed Submission Agreements for each team member (as further described below) by 11:59 PM ET on October 25, 2024(the “Submission Deadline”) to be eligible for Final Executive Presentations.
+Once Team eligibility verification is completed and participation in the Competition is confirmed by Disney via the Competition Email, HBCU student Teams of two (2) to four (4) eligible HBCU students may begin submitting Submissions after receiving the project challenge prompt on or about 12:00 AM (midnight) ET on October 6, 2025.
+Confirmed and participating Teams must submit PowerPoint or Keynote Submissions along with signed Submission Agreements for each Team member (as further described below) by 11:59 PM ET on October 24, 2025 (the “Submission Deadline”) to be eligible for Final Executive Presentations.

 C. Final Executive Presentations.
-On or about November 1, 2024, Disney will notify up to five (5) HBCU student teams (each, a “Finalist Team”) with the highest scoring Submissions and provide a ten (10) minute time slot between 3:00 PM ET and 4:00 PM ET on or about November 6, 2024 (the “Final Executive Presentations Date”), as designated by Disney in its sole discretion, to present their PowerPoint or Keynote Submissions to a panel of executive judges and answer any follow-up questions the executive judges may have.
-Each Finalist Team must present the same PowerPoint or Keynote Submission previously submitted before the Submission Deadline and cannot present new or revised Power Point or Keynote Submissions or such Finalist Team may be disqualified and not eligible for an Award (as described below).
+On or about October 30, 2025, Disney will notify up to five (5) Finalist Teams with the highest scoring Submissions and provide a ten (10) minute time slot between 3:00 PM ET and 4:30 PM ET on or about November 5, 2025 (the “Final Executive Presentations Date”), as designated by Disney in its sole discretion, to present their Final Executive Presentations in PowerPoint or Keynote format to a panel of executive judges and answer any follow-up questions the executive judges may have.
+Each Finalist Team must present as their Final Executive Presentation the same PowerPoint or Keynote Submission previously submitted before the Submission Deadline and cannot present new or revised Power Point or Keynote Submissions or such Finalist Team may be disqualified and not eligible for an Award (as described below).

 2. Eligibility.
 In order to participate in the Competition, every Eligible Participant and Team (as defined below) must meet the applicable eligibility requirements set forth below (collectively, “Eligibility Requirements”).